-Action Item Description Proposed Start Proposed End Documents Phase Provider Education When agencies enroll to provide HCBS services, they will be provided information on HCBS setting requirements and be required to certify that they have received, understand, and comply with these setting requirements.
-This can be incorporated into the provider enrollment checklist and verified initially and every three years.
-August 2015 June 2017 Provider enrollment checklists The Fiscal Agent is responsible for all enrollment activities and provider trainings on prior authorization and billing guidelines.
+Action Item Description Proposed Start Proposed End Documents Phase Heightened Scrutiny The State has identified some providers that may not meet settings requirements based on the location, singular diagnosis or access issues.
+The State will develop a tool for submission to CMS.
+The State will complete an assessment using this tool for each setting that is questionable and requires review by CMS.
+The State will submit all questionable settings to CMS at one time, after all initial and follow up reviews are completed.
+The State will compile data from site reviews and create the tool in January, 2016.
+January 2016 December 2016 Heightened Scrutiny Tool CMS certification III Provider Education and Enrollment When agencies enroll to provide HCBS services, they will be provided information on HCBS setting requirements and be required to sign and submit certification that they have received, understand, and comply with these setting requirements.
+This will be incorporated into the provider enrollment checklist and verified initially and every three years during re-enrollment.
+The Fiscal Agent is responsible for all enrollment activities and provider trainings on prior authorization and billing guidelines.
 The State will provide education and training to the Fiscal Agent's provider enrollment staff on new checklists and enrollment requirements.
-Certification statement II and III Enrollment checklists may coincide with state regulations meaning that checklists cannot be updated until regulations are updated.
-Provider Trainings Medicaid Service Manual Revisions The State will revise HCBS provider manuals, Medicaid Services Manuals, to incorporate regulatory requirements for HCBS and qualities of an HCBS setting.
-June 2017 June 2018 For six (6) programs affected The Medicaid Services Manual (MSM) is owned by the State Medicaid Agency and there is a chapter for each Medicaid program covered within the State.
-The MSM is where the State outlines program requirements, provider qualifications, etc. The identified MSMs will be updated to reflect residential and non- residential settings requirements.
-III and IV
+January 2015 June 2017 Provider enrollment checklists Certification statement II and III Enrollment checklists may coincide with state regulations meaning that checklists cannot be updated until regulations are updated.
+Provider Trainings

+Action Item Description Proposed Start Proposed End Documents Phase New Provider Enrollment Effective March 2019, entities that wish to enroll as HCBS Providers will be subject to site visit verification that they meet settings requirements as part of the enrollment process.
+March 2019 Ongoing New Site Assessment Form V Medicaid Service Manual Revisions The State will revise HCBS provider manuals, Medicaid Services Manuals, to incorporate regulatory requirements for HCBS and qualities of an HCBS setting.
+The Medicaid Services Manual (MSM) is owned by the State Medicaid Agency and there is a chapter for each Medicaid program covered within the State.
+The MSM is where the State outlines program requirements, provider qualifications, etc. The identified MSMs will be updated to reflect residential and non-residential settings requirements.
+The State has drafted a sample policy section to be incorporated in all 1915 (c) and 1915 (i) policy manuals.
+The same language will be used in all manuals.
+(Appendix N) New language additions must go through an intensive internal review process and be presented publicly before changes are incorporated.
+July 2015 June 2016 For six (6) programs affected II and III Recipient Notification The State will provide notification and education letters to recipients at various intervals during the identification and implementation stages.
+January 2016 March 2019 Web Announcements Educational Letters III and IV